rweigel/phys305/flux.md

+In this tutorial, flux is reviewed.
+The flux due to a vector field is a fundamental concept in E&M, but Griffiths only provides a 1--page description of the flux due to a vector field in the surface integral section in 1.3.1(b).

+The flow of current also constitutes a flux and this is also covered in this tutorial in section 3.
+This section may be skipped and will be revisited later in the semester.

 # Introduction

 Flux means "flow".
 In this tutorial, the rate of flow (or flux) of particles, $\dot{N}$, (in units of # particles per second) and charge, $I$, (in units of charge per second) past a point, line, and area will first be considered.
 These fluxes depend on the particle density and velocity.